idvorkin/idvorkin.github.io/about.md

 When we remove the pre (finding the pen, the paper, the notebook, the software) and the post (finding a way to publish it), it turns out that we write more often, and writing more often leads to writing better.

-iIt doesn’t have to be perfect, it can simply be the next thing you do\*
+It doesn’t have to be perfect, it can simply be the next thing you do\*

 ### What about writers block?